bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-03-11-newsletter.md

 ## Bitcoin Core PR Review Club

-The [Bitcoin Core PR Review Club][] is a weekly IRC meeting for newer contributors to the Bitcoin Core project to learn about the review process.
-An experienced Bitcoin Core contributor provides background information about a selected PR and then leads a discussion on IRC.
+_The [Bitcoin Core PR Review Club][] is a weekly IRC meeting for newer contributors to the Bitcoin Core project to learn about the review process.
+An experienced Bitcoin Core contributor provides background information about a selected PR and then leads a discussion on IRC._

-The Review Club is an excellent way to learn about the Bitcoin protocol, the Bitcoin Core reference implementation, and the process of making changes to Bitcoin.
-Notes, questions and meeting logs are posted on the website for those who are unable to attend in real time, and as a permanent resource for those wishing to learn about the Bitcoin Core development process.
+_The Review Club is an excellent way to learn about the Bitcoin protocol, the Bitcoin Core reference implementation, and the process of making changes to Bitcoin.
+Notes, questions and meeting logs are posted on the website for those who are unable to attend in real time, and as a permanent resource for those wishing to learn about the Bitcoin Core development process._

-In this section, we summarise a recent Review Club meeting.
+_In this section, we summarise a recent Bitcoin Core PR Review Club meeting, highlighting some of the important questions and answers._

-- **[Try to preserve outbound block-relay-only connections during restart][review club 17428]:**
-  This PR ([#17428][Bitcoin Core #17954]) by Hennadii Stepanov adds the concept of _anchor connections_ to Bitcoin Core, which the node will preferably try to reconnect to between restarts.
+**[Try to preserve outbound block-relay-only connections during restart][review club 17428]** is a PR ([#17428][Bitcoin Core #17954]) by Hennadii Stepanov which adds the concept of _anchor connections_ to Bitcoin Core, which the node will preferably try to reconnect to between restarts.
 These persistent connections could mitigate some classes of [eclipse attacks][topic eclipse attacks].

 Discussion began by establishing some fundamental concepts of eclipse attacks:

+<div class="review-club-questions"></div>
-    - Q: What is an eclipse attack?
+- <details><summary>What is an eclipse attack?</summary>

-        _A: An eclipse attack is when a node has been isolated from all honest peers._
+  An eclipse attack is when a node has been isolated from all honest peers.</details>

-    - Q: How would an adversary would eclipse a node?
+- <details><summary>How would an adversary eclipse a node?</summary>

-        _A: Fill up their address list with addresses the attacker owns, then force them to restart or wait for them to restart._
+  Fill up their address list with addresses the attacker owns, then force them to restart or wait for them to restart.</details>

-    - Q: If a node is eclipsed, what sort of attacks can an adversary execute on the victim?
+- <details><summary>If a node is eclipsed, what sort of attacks can an adversary execute on the victim?</summary>

-        _A: Withholding blocks, censoring transactions, and
+  Withholding blocks, censoring transactions, and de-anonymizing transaction sources.</details>
-        de-anonymizing transaction sources._

 Then changes in the PR were analyzed:

+<div class="review-club-questions"></div>
-    - Q: How does this PR mitigate an eclipse attack?
+- <details><summary>How does this PR mitigate an eclipse attack?</summary>

-        _A: By keeping a list of some of the nodes you were connected to (anchor connections) and then reconnecting to them on restart._
+  By keeping a list of some of the nodes you were connected to (anchor connections) and then reconnecting to them on restart.</details>

-    - Q: What are the conditions for a peer to become an anchor?
+- <details><summary>What are the conditions for a peer to become an anchor?</summary>

-        _A: The peer must be a blocks-relay-only peer_.
+  The peer must be a blocks-relay-only peer.</details>

 Later in the meeting, there was discussion about the trade-offs and design decisions in the PR:

+<div class="review-club-questions"></div>
-    - Q: Why are only blocks-relay-only peers used as anchors?
+- <details><summary>Why are only blocks-relay-only peers used as anchors?</summary>

-        _A: To make network topology inference harder and preserve network privacy._
+  To make network topology inference harder and preserve network privacy.</details>

-    - Q: What happens if you choose an anchor that is able to remote-crash your node?
+- <details><summary>What happens if you choose an anchor that is able to remote-crash your node?</summary>

-        _A: The malicious peer would be able to repeatedly crash your node on restart._
+  The malicious peer would be able to repeatedly crash your node on restart.</details>

 Several Review Club participants commented on the PR, where discussion on design decisions continues.

 ## Releases and release candidates